BOPInterns/BOPProject/README.md

 * store things like db link in ENV file
 * restructure the folders for consistency
 * email and text notif checkboxes enter in the database as 'false' even when they're checked off
+* password reset email is sent to spam folder in gmail